ezzy4me/KICK/README.md

 # KICK
 KICK: Korean Football In-game Conversation State Tracking Dataset for Dialogue and Turn Level Evaluation

-This README document describes the baseline code for training and evaluating machine learning models using the KICK dataset.

 ## 1. Data Construction
 The data construction part is omitted from this document.